 My daughter turned 16 this month, which got me thinking about myself at 16.
 That was actually the year she was born, although not to me, as many of you already know.
 No, I was not a teen mom (thankfully), because I was still pretty innocent at that age.
-We’ll talk again when 17 rolls around.

 I put together a book for her, with input from important women in her life, sharing advice about what they wish someone would have told them at that age.
-Regardless of our journeys, many of us regret not putting more effort into college prep, and putting too much effort into boys.
+Regardless of our different journeys, many of us regret not putting more effort into college prep, and putting too much effort into boys.

 I can’t help but wonder, what if I had been forced to get a math tutor?
 What if I had been given an earlier curfew?
 Would I have just rebelled anyway (I had a pretty guilty conscience, thanks to Catholic school.
 I only skipped school once without my mom knowing and it ate me up inside.)

 |Me at 16, ready to join the Spice Girls|

 What if my guidance counselor had checked in on me more often to keep me on track for college?
 (They should watch potential first generation college students like a hawk, instead of putting attention on the kids who already have parents to guide them, but that’s another blog post.)